HOW COSMETICS COMPANIES ARE DESIGNING BEAUTIFUL RETAIL PACKAGING

 With that kind of support, the brand can rely on showcasing its name alone, adorned with some eye-catching surface effects.
 The transparent Holographic Stick applies a holographic sheen to the logo, the transparent Hydro Grip Primer uses a shiny green-to-blue gradient that compliments the light green of the formula in the pump, and the Vegan Milk Moisturizer sets a solid white “Milk” logo atop an opaque chartreuse yellow jar.
 The product packaging across each line emphasizes the understated nature of the brand with clean design, simple colorways, and subtle splashes of holographic effects.

 Each makeup container is packaged in a box that mimics the product, and all of Milk’s packaging is made using recycled materials and soy-based ink.
+The use of natural materials is crucial, and part of a larger industry trend involving both natural packaging materials, and natural ingredients.
 The packaging is also infused with antimicrobial silver to keep the makeup preservative-free and fresh, maintaining the brand’s commitment to its eco-conscious audience by the nature of the design itself: “Milk girls and guys prefer to do their makeup on the fly, they don’t have the time nor the desire to weigh their face with makeup and they care about what goes into their products.”

 6. HIGH-END COSMETIC & CBD PACKAGING